-For this recipe, I went ahead and baked the casserole.
+For this recipe, I went ahead and baked the Mac and cheese casserole.
 However, if you are short of time, you can actually eat it right from the pan or just stick it under the broiler for a few minutes to brown the top.
 This will work just as well and is a great shortcut when you are running low on time.

 For the exact direction, please see the recipe card below.
 Also, watch the short video tutorial attached for quick guidelines.
 But the general steps are as follows: